Scholarships for Global Study and Research

-The following scholarship and research grants are available to undergraduates studying abroad.
+The following scholarships and research grants are available to undergraduates studying abroad.
 Interested students should contact the Center for Global Study and Engagement which can direct you to the appropriate contacts.
 Information on post-graduation opportunities is available here.
 For information on financial aid for study abroad, please see Finances.
 For a comprehensive listing of scholarships for study abroad, please visit studyabroadfunding.org.

 Grants are available to students who are interested in completing a research project abroad, over and above the general coursework of their study abroad program.

 SIRF provides small grants of up to $750 to motivated students abroad to undertake projects in their host countries that build upon their academic interests or enhance their existing programs of study.
 The fund encourages students to dig deeper into the cultures they are exploring by focusing special studies on topics that are of particular interest to them and provides students with structured outlets in which to share their learning.
 Projects must have a connection back to the home campus, either as part of a senior capstone project or a thesis; presentation at the annual global education research symposium is required.
 Students are encouraged to think creatively in finding innovative ways to explore their host cultures.
 Research projects should be under the direction of a faculty member.
-Contact firstname.lastname@example.org for application requirements.

 Examples of recent research projects include: